You know that phrase about how the “best-laid plans…go awry”? We think it’s sort of pessimistic. At least as far as IT goes…

 - Project Roadmaps create plans for specific tasks like shifting company data to a new cloud system or upgrading software platforms.

 - Architecture Roadmaps layout processes for how information is stored, organized, and accessed in your organization.

-- Engineering Roadmaps aid your team in the development of a new product or externally-aimed end result.
+- Engineering Roadmaps aid your team in developing a new product or externally-aimed result.

-Now we’ve established the why of creating IT Roadmaps, let’s talk about the who.
+Now that we’ve established the why of creating IT Roadmaps, let’s talk about the who.

-Now you know why you’re creating an IT Roadmap and who to talk to as you get started.
-Let’s consider what you need to know – these questions are great jumping-off points to ask yourself and the audiences you just identified:
+So, you’ve considered why you’re creating an IT Roadmap and who to talk to as you get started—let’s dive into what you need to know.
+The below questions are great jumping-off points to ask yourself and the audiences you just identified: